정규 브레베

 Brevet card

 Every rider will receive a brevet card which the rider has to carry during the whole ride.
 It must be stamped (and time marked) at the start and the finish.
 Control photos and/or stamps will be checked at the finish, and if the rider finishes within the time limit, a certificate will be handed out and official ACP medals can be purchased.
-Every brevet card will be officially homologated in Paris by the ACP, and will be send to the riders later in the year.
+Every brevet card will be officially homologated in Paris by the ACP, and will be acknowledged and registered by the ACP with homologation number.
+The brevet card is returned to the rider.